 [Optional] See the list below of the disclosures that postsecondary institutions may make without consent.

 FERPA permits the disclosure of PII from students’ education records, without consent of the student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
 Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA regulations requires the institution to record the disclosure.
 Eligible students have a right to inspect and review the record of disclosures.
 A postsecondary institution may disclose PII from the education records without obtaining prior written consent of the student –

-In case of severe weather, the Seminary decides when classes are cancelled and communicates the decision through several means: a recorded phone message at (919) 573-5350; notices placed at Paul Jackson Library and all Seminary offices; a message on WRAL Channel 5 under Universities/ Colleges; and when possible via email to the affected students.
+In case of severe weather, STS decides when classes are cancelled and communicates the decision through several means: a recorded phone message at (919) 573-5350; notices placed at Paul Jackson Library and all STS offices; a message on WRAL Channel 5 under Universities/ Colleges; and email/text notice to the affected students.

 To verify that Shepherds Theological Seminary is authorized to offer Online Courses in your state, please visit the NC-SARA directory at https://nc-sara.org/directory.

 We do not currently offer any programs that lead to licensure or certification, including any of our biblical counseling concentrations.